mattermost/mattermost-plugin-jira/docs/setup/configuration.md

 ### Step 2: Install the plugin as an application in Jira

 To allow users to [create and manage Jira issues across Mattermost channels](../end-user-guide/using-jira-commands.md), install the plugin as an application in your Jira instance.
 For Jira Server or Data Center instances, post `/jira instance install server <your-jira-url>` to a Mattermost channel as a Mattermost System Admin, and follow the steps posted to the channel.
-For Jira Cloud, post `/jira instance install cloud <your-jira-url>`.
+For Jira Cloud, post `/jira instance install cloud-oauth <your-jira-url>`.

 ### Step 3: Configure webhooks on the Jira server